beemojs/conventional-pr-action/README.md

 Supports the following input options:

-- `auto-install` - Automatically install the config preset NPM package.
+- `auto-install` - Automatically install dependencies and the preset NPM package.
 Defaults to `true`.
 - `config-preset` - The conventional changelog config preset.
 Defaults to [`beemo`](https://github.com/beemojs/conventional-changelog-beemo).
-- `config-version` - The config preset package version to install.
+- `config-version` - The conventional changelog config preset package version to install.
 Defaults to `latest`.
 - `require-multiple-commits` - Validates the commits for use within squash merging.
 Defaults to `true`.